xXJSONDeruloXx/xess-dlls/README.md

 ## License

 This repository contains workflow automation only.
 The extracted DLL files are subject to Intel's XeSS SDK license terms.

+**Important**: These DLL files are distributed under the **Intel Simplified Software License (Version October 2022)**.
+The license file (`INTEL_LICENSE.txt`) is included in:
+- This repository
+- Every release as a separate download
+- The ZIP archive containing all DLLs

-Please refer to the [original XeSS repository](https://github.com/intel/xess) for licensing information.
+By downloading and using these DLL files, you agree to comply with Intel's license terms.
+Please refer to the [original XeSS repository](https://github.com/intel/xess) for additional information.

+### Key License Requirements:
+- Redistributions must include the copyright notice and license terms
+- No reverse engineering, decompilation, or disassembly permitted
+- No modification or alteration of the software allowed
+- Software provided "as is" without warranty